 Alcaidesa: €3,980/sqm

-The premium neighbourhood.
-Alcaidesa sits on the coast with sea views, modern developments, and a well-known golf course.
+The premium zone.
+Alcaidesa sits on the coast with sea views, modern developments, and La Hacienda Alcaidesa Links Golf Resort, a two-course complex (Links and Heathland) that won the World Golf Awards Best Golf Course in Spain in 2023.
 It attracts international buyers, expats, and higher-income professionals.
-At nearly €4,000 per square metre, it is the most expensive area in La Linea but still a fraction of comparable coastal property elsewhere on the Costa del Sol.
+At close to €4,000 per square metre it is the most expensive area in the municipality, yet still substantially below comparable coastal property on the Costa del Sol.

-The most affordable barrio in La Linea.
-Atunara is a traditional fishing neighbourhood on the eastern side.
-It is rough around the edges, but that is precisely why the numbers work for investors.
+The most affordable zone in La Linea.
+La Atunara is a traditional fishing neighbourhood on the eastern side of town.
+Entry prices are low, and that is where the yield case for investors is strongest.
 A 70 square metre apartment costs approximately €69,000.
-At that price point, even modest rents generate strong yields.
+At that entry point, rental income generates a return that covers carrying costs even before any treaty-related capital appreciation.

-Atunara is the value play.
-It carries more risk (the area needs regeneration) but the entry cost is low and the rental demand from budget-conscious tenants is real.
+La Atunara is the value play.
+It carries more risk because the area would benefit from regeneration investment.
+But the entry cost is low and rental demand from budget-conscious tenants is real and consistent.

 The Gibraltar Price Comparison

-The gap exists because La Linea is in Spain, with Spanish property tax rates, Spanish cost of living, and a historically depressed local economy.
+The gap exists because La Linea is in Spain, under Spanish property law, with Spanish cost of living and a historically lower-income local economy.
 The treaty does not change the jurisdiction.
 La Linea stays Spanish.
-But it fundamentally changes the practical relationship between the two places.
-Living in La Linea and working in Gibraltar will feel almost identical to living and working in the same city.
+What it changes is the practical relationship between the two places.
+Living in La Linea and working in Gibraltar will become significantly easier when provisional application takes effect on 15 July 2026, turning what has historically been a constrained border crossing into a routine daily commute.

 Why the Treaty Drives Prices Up